MarioAndF/Hominum/Data.md

 	- LA: "Lig. sphenomandibulare"
 	- ES: "Ligamento esfenomandibular"
 - ## Definition
-	- "a flat thin band of fibrous tissue derived from Meckel\u0027s cartilage which extends downward from the sphenoid bone to the lingula of the mandibular foramen" - (Mirriam-Webster Dictionary)
+	- "a flat thin band of fibrous tissue derived from Meckel's cartilage which extends downward from the sphenoid bone to the lingula of the mandibular foramen" - (Mirriam-Webster Dictionary)

 # A03.1.07.008
 - ## Term